mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 templates to go from a bare Linux installation to a running Python web application.

-Upcoming talk on March 11 to the
+Talk given to the
-`Center for Open Science <http://centerforopenscience.org/>`_ in Charlottesville, VA.
+`Center for Open Science <http://centerforopenscience.org/>`_ in Charlottesville, VA on March 11 at lunch.

 ----